TWINNFAMOUS-DEVELOPERS/pac_device_lge_p769/README.md

-made some changes to build without errors. this is the base i start with on any project. add some stuff or change some stuff to fit whatever project. works on all branches of pac.
+made some changes to build without errors. this is the base i start with on any project. add some stuff or change some stuff to fit whatever project. works on all branches of pac-4.3 and under.